 The cost for prospective students to apply to University of Minnesota Duluth is $40.

 What are the requirements for admission to University of Minnesota Duluth and what student information is used for admission decisions?

 |Demonstration of Competencies||Neither required nor recommended|

 Primary data source, U.S. Department of Education https://nces.ed.gov/collegenavigator/?id=174233 IPEDS survey data for University of Minnesota Duluth.

 3% of students submit their SAT scores to University of Minnesota-Duluth.
 98% of applicants send their ACT scores when applying.

-74% of those who apply are granted admission to University of Minnesota-Duluth.
-Admission competition is low and the college has difficult admission standards.
+79% of those who apply are granted admission to University of Minnesota-Duluth.
+Admission competition is and the college has average admission standards.
 See if your grades and scores are good enough for admission.